Abhinav275/RayTracer/README.md

-# Implementation of Ray Tracking for image rendering in C++
+# Implementation of Ray Tracing for image rendering in C++
 This project implements an image rendering pipeline in C++ using ray tracing.

 ## Implementation details